 Booking a room on the Premier Inn website is easy and straightforward.
 It allows you to select a disabled room and then it gives the option of a lowered bath or level access shower room (wet room).
 This never used to be the case with Premier Inn as you were made to phone them after booking and request your preference.
 Many times I found this not to work as I’d arrive at check-in and be given a room with a bath despite asking for a shower.
 So far in my experience, the new booking system is working well.

 I booked the Premier Inn Newcastle City Centre Millennium Bridge hotel at a room rate of £39.
 We stayed on a Sunday, which may be the reason for the low rate.

 I picked this particular hotel due to its close proximity to the Utilita Arena.
 Central location and a convenient seven minutes drive to the venue.

 The main entrance has double doors which are not automatic.
-Disabled or elderly guests may struggle opening the doors especially if using mobility aids.
+Disabled or elderly guests may struggle to open the doors especially if using mobility aids.

 Once inside the double doors, there is immediately another set of double doors which you must pull.
 Again this may be tricky to manage.
 There is no staff in this area so disabled guests may have to wait for another passing guest.
 Not ideal.

 Through these doors, you’ll see a corridor with Amazon lockers, stairs on the left and the lift around the corner.
 The lift takes you up to the reception, restaurant and rooms.

 We were welcomed to the hotel by a lovely receptionist and she checked us in quickly.